Wong, Tsz Yan Polly

-Dr Wong is the Practicum Coordinator for the Master of Public Health (MPH) Practicum, the placement of which is mandatory for all MPH students.
-She is responsible for identifying and providing assistance for new and existing practicum sites, organizing and coordinating placements for students, monitoring student progress and providing support for students and practicum site supervisors.
-She also tutors for other MPH and undergraduate teaching for medical and allied health students, leading patient care/health research projects, conducting problem-based learning tutorials and evidence-based practice/public health tutorials.
+Dr Wong is currently the Deputy Programme Director of the Master of Public Health (MPH).
+She also leads the Practicum component of the MPH, the placement of which is mandatory for all MPH students.
+Dr Wong also tutors for other MPH and undergraduate teaching for medical and allied health students, leading patient care/health research projects, conducting problem-based learning tutorials and evidence-based practice/public health tutorials.

 Dr Wong’s research is focused on child neurology, including Autism Spectrum Disorder, epilepsy and Dravet Syndrome - a rare epileptic encephalopathy caused by possible underlying genetic mutation.